ronilaukkarinen/electron-ish/README.md

 sudo rm -rf ish-darwin-* && electron-packager . "ish" --platform=darwin --overwrite
 ```

+Move to Applications and add .icns icon from `icons/` for look and feel.

 ## What
 <strong><a href="http://bradfrostweb.com/demo/ish/">View Demo</a></strong>. ish. is yet another viewport resizer.
 What's with the name, you ask?
 Small-ish.
 Medium-ish.
 Large-ish.
 That's the idea.
 Many have long been preaching to <a href="http://www.netmagazine.com/tutorials/determining-breakpoints-responsive-design">let content, not device widths determine breakpoints</a> in responsive designs, so rather than determining several fixed breakpoints, ish. roughs out general ranges in order to better serve the <a href="http://static.lukew.com/unified_device_design.png">entire resolution spectrum</a>.